 The island has clean beaches, loads of incredible seafood restaurants, golf courses galore, and plenty of family-friendly outdoor activities.

-It’s also a great place to take a multi-generational family vacation, since Hilton Head has a little something to suit every age group.
+Hilton Head is also a great place to take a multi-generational family vacation, since the island has a little something to suit every age group.

 I’m going to attempt to cover all the main points you need to know if you’re planning your first trip to the island.
 Although I live in nearby Savannah, Georgia, my parents have owned a place on HHI since I was in my teens (and my grandfather did before them — in the old Lawton Beach area), so I guess you could say I’m pretty familiar with it!